6 Simple Steps to Create a Form in Word

 Click "Form," followed by the "Add Text Field" button.
 Choose the appropriate file location; then, the checkbox or text field will be added.
-Select the "Close Form Editing" feature and click the text field; then, start typing directly.
+Select the "Preview" feature on the top right and click the text field; then, start typing directly.

 PDFelement offers users a fully-loaded PDF solution, including amazing features for creating, editing, converting, and signing PDF documents: everything at an affordable price.
 It is the best tool for digitizing your paperwork and accelerating how you create, sign as well as prepare PDF documents.
-Also, owing to the numerous benefits of PDF over DOC format, few of which have been mentioned above, PDFelement is the perfect option to create a fillable form.
+Also, owing to the numerous benefits of PDF over DOC format, a few of which have been mentioned above, PDFelement is the perfect option to create a fillable form.

 Part 3.
 Advantages of PDF Format